The Ultimate Windows Keyboard Shortcut Cheat Sheet

 • Ctrl + Alt + Tab- Use arrows to switch between all open Windows

-• Ctrl + D - Delete the current item and move to recycle bin
+• Ctrl + D - Delete the current item and move it to the recycle bin

 • Ctrl + Esc - Open the Start screen